CoherentLabs/rpmalloc/README.md

 - Reduced the allocation granularities and how much memory the allocator "keeps", which in turn reduces the overall footprint of memory managed by it.
 - Removed span classes, because all spans have the same number of pages.
 - Moved to C++11 in order to easily port on multiple platforms that have no compiler support for C11.
-- Removed the requirement to do thread initialization/deinitialization by hand - the library will work on any thread all the time.
+- Relaxed the performance impact of thread initialization/deinitialization.
+When needing to allocate memory though coherent-rpmalloc, the user has to call *rpmalloc_thread_initialize*, when she is done, she can call *rpmalloc_thread_reset*.
+Both operations are very light-weight as the internal structures will be re-used.

 # Usage